 Old Chest of Drawers = Craft Supply Center

-I’m working towards making our home more creativity-encouraging.
+I’m trying to make our home more creativity-encouraging.

 Part of my plan involves providing plenty of art and craft supplies — and making it easy to find things, and easy to put them away!
 A major step towards that goal was finding a chest of drawers to store art/craft supplies neatly but out of sight (because I become a crazy lady with too much clutter).
 I had some particular ideas in mind for how it would look; I’m extremely visual, so things have to be pretty.